return-of-modding/ModdingWiki/docs/Playing/Getting-Started.md

 If you still have an issue after following this guide, feel free to ask for support in the [Return of Modding Discord](https://discord.gg/VjS57cszMq).

+## Compatible Mod Managers

+All "major" thunderstore mod managers should work with Risk of Rain Returns:

+- r2modman (v3.1.50 and above only!)

+- Gale Mod Manager (v1.2.1 and above only!)

+- Thunderstore Mod Manager

+## Some mods doesn't work after an update

+- The modding toolkit and the mod loader itself are still in beta, there may be breaking changes and older mods may not work after either update, sorry!

 ## Using r2modman on Windows

 [This](https://lethal.wiki/installation/installing-r2modman) is a guide made for Lethal Company but it’s pretty good so just pretend it’s for RoRR.